pingcap/tidb/docs/design/2018-07-22-enhance-propagations.md

 ### Disadvantages:

- Constraint propagation may brings unnecessary filters and leads to unnecessary overheads during a query, this is mostly due to the fact that logical optimization doesn't take data statistics into account, for example:
+ Constraint propagation may bring unnecessary filters and lead to unnecessary overheads during a query.
+This is mostly due to the fact that logical optimization doesn't take data statistics into account, for example:

  For a query `select * from t0, t1 on t0.a = t1.a where t1.a < 5`, we get a propagation `t0.a < 5`, but if all `t0.a` is greater than 5, applying the filter brings unnecessary overheads.

-Considering the trade-off, we still gain a lot of benefits from constraint propagation in most of cases; hence it still can be treated it as useful.
+Considering the trade-off, we still gain a lot of benefits from constraint propagation in most of cases; hence it still can be treated as useful.

 ## Compatibility